Imogene C. Haynie

 - Imogene C. Haynie died on 10 February 1966 at age 77 in Longview, Gregg County, Texas, at Good Shepherd Hospital .
 Her death was officially witnessed by Mildred Eudora Garvin.

-- She was buried at Rest-Ever Memorial Park in Bryan, Brazos County, Texas.
+- She was interred at Rest-Ever Memorial Park, Bryan, Brazos County, Texas.

 - The following appeared on 17 February 1966 in the Gilmer Mirror: Funeral services for Mrs. Imogen Garvin, 77, were held Saturday morning at Croley Chapel.